baumrock/PassPhraseJS/README.md

 ## Where to get random words?

 You can either use online tools like https://www.atatus.com/tools/random-word-generator or you can ask your preferred AI to create that array of words for you!

+PassPhraseJS will take that array and double it by randomly using a lowercase or uppercase first letter of every word.

 <img src=https://i.imgur.com/lqrHOws.png>